leonjmac/refinerycms-videojs/readme.md

 # Refinery CMS Video.js
-## Sorry, not supported.
-See forks.
+## Compatible with Refinery 3

-Simple video extension for [Refinery CMS](http://refinerycms.com).
+This is a a simple video extension for [Refinery CMS](http://refinerycms.com). which adds an 'Add Video' link to the default page editor (WYMEditor)
-It adds a 'Videos' tab to admin menu where you can manage videos.
-And adds an 'add video' link to WYMeditor on 'Pages'.

 There are three ways to include videos in your project.
-- You can embedded video (like youtube or vimeo iframes)
+- You can embedded video (for instance,  youtube or vimeo iframes)
 - You can upload files
 - You can use link to external source

-Video (instance of `Refinery::Videos::Video` model) aggregates different sources (files and links, one or many).
+A video (instance of `Refinery::Videos::Video` model) aggregates different sources (files and links, one or many).

 The instance method `Video#to_html` renders an html video tag like: